 - Red Shed Art and Craft Market

-- Table Bay Hotel, five star (V&A Waterfront)
+- Table Bay Hotel, five stars (V&A Waterfront)

-- Cape Grace Hotel, five star (V&A Waterfront)
+- Cape Grace Hotel, five stars (V&A Waterfront)

 Distance to Airport: 22 km